We're trialling a new way to reduce waste

 What happens next

-We're working with households and businesses in the trial areas to prepare for fortnightly rubbish collections.
-The trial starts 1 July 2025.
+The trial started in July 2025.
+We're working with households and businesses in the trial areas to adjust to fortnightly rubbish collections.

 Images of fruit scraps, leaves and flowers